 Q: Can I drop my spouse and go?

 A: No, it is best that the family carer or Daughterly Care carer attend and stay to join in the singing group.
 This will create the very best environment for the Joyful Singers to thrive.

 A: Yes $10 per week (That covers our client.
 Their family carer or Daughterly Care carer is free).
 The cost is a small contribution towards the venue, insurance, the cost of the piano or guitar player, and morning tea after the singing.
 This is a great opportunity for private care clients and their carer to come together on a weekly basis, to meet and socialise.
 Who knows what friendships will form!
 The $10 can be deducted from our client’s Home Care Package or you can sign a Direct Debit form for this activity.
 Our live in care clients don’t pay any fee.

 Q: Is there disabled access and a disabled toilet?

 A: Absolutely there is.
-We have a ramp for easy access and we have 10 large toilets.
+We have a ramp for easy access and we have disabled toilets.